What is the Interactivity System?

 "Physics-based throwing with auto-sleep"

 Must be applied to grabbable objects.
 Handles camera-direction throwing, physics activation, automatic sleep states, and world bounds recovery.
+Enable Destroy On Out Of Bounds (requires U3DDestroyable on the same object) to destroy the object on a bounds violation instead of respawning it.

 Make Kickable